Mokshagna01/movingcursor-hand-gesture/README.md

-# Hand Gesture Cursor Control
+# Hand Gesture Control System

-## Overview

-This project demonstrates a simple **hand gesture based mouse cursor control system** using a webcam.
-The program tracks the **index finger of a hand** using computer vision and moves the mouse cursor on the screen accordingly.

-It uses real-time hand tracking to convert **hand movements into cursor movements**, enabling touch-free computer interaction.
+A computer vision project that allows users to control the computer using **hand gestures**.
+This project uses **Python, OpenCV, and MediaPipe** to detect hand landmarks through the webcam and perform different actions like controlling the mouse cursor.

+---

 ## Features

+* Move mouse cursor using hand gestures
+* Detect finger positions using MediaPipe
-* Real-time hand detection using a webcam
+* Real-time hand tracking
-* Cursor movement using index finger position
-* Smooth cursor motion
-* Simple and lightweight implementation
+* Gesture-based interaction with the computer
+* Webcam-based control system

+---

 ## Technologies Used